guoguo12/2017-challenges/README.md

 You will need [Core](https://github.com/janestreet/core) and any plugins mentioned above.

-Run `make chX; ch0/main.native` to build and run the code for Challenge 0.
+Run `make chXX; chXX/main.native` to build and run the code for Challenge XX.